Elementary divisor rings with Dubrovin-Komarnytsky property: Introduction

 It is well known \cite{Warfield} that any finitely presented module over a valuation ring is isomorphic to a direct sum of cyclic modules.
 Thus, a natural question arises: whether there are other classes of rings that satisfy the above property.
 In the articles of Kaplansky \cite {7-kaplansky} and Larsen, Lewis and Shores \cite{ Larsen_Lewis_Shores}, it was shown that the above problem and the problem of reducing an arbitrary matrix to a diagonal form \eqref{FFF} are equivalent over commutative rings.
-Thus, such a reducing combines the theory of rings and the theory of modules.
+Thus, such a reduction combines the theory of rings and the theory of modules.

-In the article \cite{Menal_Moncasi} the notion of stable range comes to the theory of diagonalizability of matrices from $K$-theory.
+In the article \cite{Menal_Moncasi}, the notion of stable range comes to the theory of diagonalizability of matrices from $K$-theory.
 Using this notation, one of the classes of rings was characterized in \cite{Menal_Moncasi}, namely the class of regular rings, which is important for solving the problem of reducing an arbitrary matrix to a diagonal form \eqref{FFF}.
-During the last decade algebraic $K$-theory has been actively used for the study of elementary divisor rings.
-The use of invariants as a stable range of rings is of particular importance (for some examples, see \cite{Anderson_Juett_2012, Bovdi_Shchedryk_2, Bovdi_Shchedryk, Juett_Williams_2017, 4-mcGovern, Menal_Moncasi, Mortini_Rupp, Mon_Shchedryk, 4-zabavsky, 1-zabavsky, Zabavsky_Gatalevych_19}).
+During the last decade, algebraic $K$-theory has been actively used for the study of elementary divisor rings.
+The use of invariants as the stable range of rings is of particular importance (for some examples, see \cite{Anderson_Juett_2012, Bovdi_Shchedryk_2, Bovdi_Shchedryk, Juett_Williams_2017, 4-mcGovern, Menal_Moncasi, Mortini_Rupp, Mon_Shchedryk, 4-zabavsky, 1-zabavsky, Zabavsky_Gatalevych_19}).
 The aim of our study is an attempt to extend the results obtained for commutative rings to the case of non-commutative rings.
 Even the case of a $2\times 2$ matrix ring over non-commutative rings shows that there are significant difficulties in realizing this project.
 We have succeeded in obtaining some results with natural restrictions on non-commutative rings.
+In the general case, as part of his study of elementary divisor rings and related classes of rings, Kaplansky proved that if $R$ is an elementary divisor ring, then every finitely presented $R$-module is a direct sum of cyclic modules.
+The results of this article may therefore be of interest for the study of finitely presented modules over certain classes of noncommutative rings.